rdwoodring/seven-degrees-of-staind/README.md

 You will need to install a copy of [Node.js](https://nodejs.org/en/download/) to run this project.
 Download the appropriate installer for your system and follow the installation wizard.
 Note that the project was built using Node 10.15, though it probably should work on later versions and maybe on older versions.

-You will also need to have either NPM or Yarn installed.
-NPM comes packaged with Node.js so you'll get that for free by installing Node.js.
-If you want to use [Yarn](https://yarnpkg.com/en/docs/install) download the appropriate installer and follow the installation wizard.
-Yarn should work fine, but note that the project was developed using NPM and the instructions are based on NPM.
+You will also need to have [Yarn](https://yarnpkg.com/en/docs/install) installed, as Seven Degrees of Staind takes advantage of Yarn's workspace feature.
+Download the appropriate installer and follow the installation wizard.

 Finally, you will need an instance of MongoDB.
 You can probably use one of Mongo's free cloud instances, but the project was developed using a copy of [MongoDB](https://www.mongodb.com/download-center/community) locally.
 MongoDB is primarily used for secure, server-side storage of session data so that the access token and refresh token returned from Spotify don't have to be stored client-side in something like a cookie.

 ### Installing

 1. Clone the repository
-2. Install all dependencies in the project root by running `npm install`
+2. Install all dependencies in the project root by running `yarn install`
 3. Create a dotenv file named ".env"
 4. Login to your Spotify account and get an API key
 5. Add CLIENT_ID=your_spotify_app_client_id to your .env file